ternbusty/scp_network_wiki/README.md

-# Traveling through SCP
+# SCP Network Wiki

 ### What's this?
 - A wiki for those who want to check the SCPs and tales in which their favorite SCPs appear.
-- You can also enjoy the visualization of SCP network [here](https://iwasaki501.github.io/ternbusty/scp_network_visualization.html).
+- You can also enjoy the visualization of SCP network [here](https://iwasaki501.github.io/ternbusty/visualization/SCP%20network%20visualization.html).

 ### Data collection
 - The data were collected from [SCP Foundation](https://scp-wiki.wikidot.com/) on February 17, 2021.